Image

 Alex Robel

-Assistant Professor
+Associate Professor

 Remote video URL

-College of Sciences School of Earth and Atmospheric Sciences
+School of Earth and Atmospheric Sciences College of Sciences

 Alex Robel is a leading expert in the fields of climate change and glaciology.
 As a researcher who combines physics, applied mathematics, and earth and ocean sciences, Robel and his team are focused on understanding how climate changes are impacting Earth’s largest ice sheets and glaciers.
 He is helping to develop mathematical models that provide insight into how fast ice is melting and how fast oceans are rising.
 Robel grew up in Miami and is passionate about using this data to help coastal communities –particularly in the southeastern U.S. and Atlantic seaboard– prepare for and adapt to rising sea levels and other concerns.